For Prospective Undergraduate Students

 The Department of Theatre and Dance offers two undergraduate degrees in theatre: the BA in Theatre and the BFA in Musical Theatre.
 The department also offers minors in Dance and in Theatre.

 The department is accredited by the National Association of Schools of Theatre.

 Students can fully participate in productions from the very first day on campus.

 The Bachelor of Arts in Theatre (BA) is a liberal arts degree with options in Acting, Directing, and Production/Design.
 The 120 semester hour (sh) BA in Theatre provides a well-rounded core of Theatre courses in acting, stagecraft, theatre history, dramatic literature, and theatre design and technology.
 Each option has upper-level courses, specific to that option.
 BA students take General Education courses, a minor area of study, and electives.
 No audition is required for admittance to the program.
 The BA in Theatre is a GradTrac program.

-Please select the “Programs” link on the left menu bar for specific information on all theatre and dance programs.
+Please select the “Programs” link on the right menu bar for specific information on all theatre and dance programs.